jccapetown/wmi/README.md

 2.RWFX - Remote Windows file exists

-    This tools can file a specific file on a windows client / CIDR range to determine if a Virus is present
+    This tools can find a specific file on a windows client / CIDR range given the expectedx location of the file to      determine if it is present (like a Virus)